anonaddy/anonaddy/README.md

 If your addy.io recipient is with a popular mail service provider for example: Gmail, Outlook, Tutanota, Mailbox.org, Protonmail etc. then they will already have a DMARC policy in place so you do not need to take any action.

+## I've been forwarded an email with a red warning banner saying it may have been spoofed, what does it mean?

+If an incoming email looks like spam (for example, because it has failed its [DMARC](https://dmarc.org/overview/) check) then a red warning banner is added by addy.io before forwarding the message on to you.
+This warning banner is added in order to help protect you from any potential phishing attempts, for example someone pretending to be your bank.

+Most of the time this is nothing to worry about and is just because the sender has not correctly configured their DNS records.

+To see why this banner was added you can view the headers of the received email and look for the header called 'X-AnonAddy-Authentication-Results'.
+This header shows the original email's authentication results and will show you why the email failed its DMARC checks.

 ## Does addy.io strip out the banner information when I reply to an email?

 Yes, the email banner "This email was sent to..." will be automatically removed when you reply to any messages.
 You can test this by replying to yourself from one of your aliases.

+Make sure not to alter or edit the email banner as this may cause issues when trying to match and remove it.
+You can still remove it manually from the quoted message of your reply if you wish.

 ## How do I send email from an alias?